yen010390/AIO.github.io/_pages/about.md

 <p><br>
   Hello there, we are on the processing... learning AI!<br> Our team has 2 members.
-Let's introduce ourselves.</p>
+Let's introduce ourselves and check out our website</p>
 <hr />

 <div class="profile-container">